Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 Step 1: Scope Assessment

-Determine which of your products fall under the CRA and their category (default, important, critical).
+Determine which of your products fall under the CRA and their category (default, Class I important, Class II important, or critical).
+Map products to the correct conformity assessment route.

-Map your current product security practices against the essential requirements in Annex I. Common gaps:
+Map your current product security practices against all 20 essential requirements.
+Common gaps discovered in CRA readiness assessments:

-- Vulnerability handling not aligned with CRA timelines
+- Vulnerability handling timelines not aligned with CRA's 24/72h/14-day requirements

 - No secure update mechanism for deployed products